rwdevlead/terraform-codespaces/labs/lab_01_getting_started_with_terraform/aws.md

 You should see an error message similar to:
 ```
+Initializing the backend...
+╷
-Error: Unsupported Terraform Core version
+│ Error: Unsupported Terraform Core version

-This configuration requires Terraform version >= 99.0.0, but the current version
-is x.x.x.
-Please upgrade Terraform to a supported version.
+│
+│   on providers.tf line 2, in terraform:
+│    2:   required_version = ">= 99.0.0" # Replace with your installed version
 ```

 3. Change the version requirement back to your current version: